sushilkumar2007/NewsApp/README.md

 run the command > gradlew assembleDebug
 // This creats the file  app-debug.apk in folder app/build/outputs/apk/debug/

-# How to check lint warnings and erros
+# How to check lint warnings and errors

 run the command >gradlew lint